Ball State Cardinals baseball

 The Ball State Cardinals baseball team is a varsity intercollegiate athletic team of Ball State University in Muncie, Indiana, United States.
 The team is a member of the Mid-American Conference West division, which is part of the National Collegiate Athletic Association's Division I. Ball State's first baseball team was fielded in 1920.
 The team plays its home games at Ball Diamond in Muncie, Indiana.
 The Cardinals are coached by Rich Maloney.

+Ball State In The NCAA Tournament

+First-Round MLB Draft Picks/Draft Picks

+Ball State Baseball has the most First Rounders in the MAC.
+Including the 1st overall pick in Bryan Bullington in 2002 which was the first time ever in all MAC sports history.
+In total Ball State has had 78 draft picks in their history.

+Players to Reach the Major Leagues

+Ball State Baseball has had 16 Players reach the Major Leagues.